Port of Hull: Hull Dock Company

 By the 18th century it was becoming increasingly clear that the Haven was unfit for the growing amount of trade: it was not only narrow, but tidal and prone to a build up of mud from the estuary.
 An additional stimulus to change was the demand for a 'legal quay' on which customs officials could easily examine and weigh goods for export without causing excessive delay to shipments.

 In 1773, the Hull Corporation, Hull Trinity House and Hull merchants formed a dock company, the first statutory dock company in Britain.
-The Crown gave the land which contained Hull's city walls for construction of docks, and the Kingston-upon-Hull Port Act 1774 (14 Geo.
+The Crown gave the land which contained Hull's city walls for construction of docks, and the Kingston-upon-Hull Dock Act 1774 (14 Geo.
 3. c.
 56) was passed allowing the dock company to raise up to £100,000 by shares and loans; thus Hull's first dock (the Old Dock) (a wet dock) began construction.
 Three docks, known as the Town Docks, which followed the path of the town walls, were constructed by the company between 1778 and 1829: The Old Dock, later Queen's Dock, (1778), Humber Dock (1809), and Junction Dock, later Prince's Dock, (1829).
 An extension of the Town Docks (Railway Dock) was built in 1846 just north of the terminus of the then recently opened Hull and Selby Railway.
 The first dock in Hull east of the River Hull (Victoria Dock) was constructed between 1845 and 1850; this became the main dock for timber trade and was expanded in the next two decades including the construction of large timber ponds.